For every successful love experience,

 watching your parents, television and movies, or from the lyrics of love music?
 After

 a honeymoon, your happiness together will reflect your relationship skills.
-However nice your romance, your
+However nice your romance,

-communication skills will make or break your relationship.
+communicate will make or break it.

 Relationships would be so much easier